Zeta function universality: Discussion

-The condition that the complement of U be connected essentially means that U doesn't contain any holes.
+The condition that the complement of U be connected essentially means that U does not contain any holes.

 The intuitive meaning of the first statement is as follows: it is possible to move U by some vertical displacement it so that the function f on U is approximated by the zeta function on the displaced copy of U, to an accuracy of ε.

 The function f is not allowed to have any zeros on U. This is an important restriction; if we start with a holomorphic function with an isolated zero, then any "nearby" holomorphic function will also have a zero.
-According to the Riemann hypothesis, the Riemann zeta function does not have any zeros in the considered strip, and so it couldn't possibly approximate such a function.
-The function f(s) = 0 which is identically zero on U can be approximated by ζ: we can first pick the "nearby" function g(s) = ε/2 (which is holomorphic and doesn't have zeros) and find a vertical displacement such that ζ approximates g to accuracy ε/2, and therefore f to accuracy ε.
+According to the Riemann hypothesis, the Riemann zeta function does not have any zeros in the considered strip, and so it could not possibly approximate such a function.
+The function f(s) = 0 which is identically zero on U can be approximated by ζ: we can first pick the "nearby" function g(s) = ε/2 (which is holomorphic and does not have zeros) and find a vertical displacement such that ζ approximates g to accuracy ε/2, and therefore f to accuracy ε.

 The accompanying figure shows the zeta function on a representative part of the relevant strip.
 The color of the point s encodes the value ζ(s) as follows: the hue represents the argument of ζ(s), with red denoting positive real values, and then counterclockwise through yellow, green cyan, blue and purple.
 Strong colors denote values close to 0 (black = 0), weak colors denote values far away from 0 (white = ∞).
 The picture shows three zeros of the zeta function, at about 1/2 + 103.7i, 1/2 + 105.5i and 1/2 + 107.2i.
-Voronin's theorem essentially states that this strip contains all possible "analytic" color patterns that don't use black or white.
+Voronin's theorem essentially states that this strip contains all possible "analytic" color patterns that do not use black or white.